videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/interactive-live-streaming/integrate-hls/start-hls.md

 ## Custom Template

-With VideoSDK, you have the option to employ your own ustom-designed layout template for meeting recordings.
+With VideoSDK, you have the option to employ your own custom-designed layout template for meeting recordings.
 To use a custom template, [follow this guide](/react/guide/interactive-live-streaming/custom-template) to create and set up the template.
 Once the template is configured, you can initiate recording using the [REST API](/api-reference/realtime-communication/start-livestream), specifying the `templateURL` parameter.

 ## API Reference